2023 Houston Astros season

-The 2023 Houston Astros season will be the 62nd season for the Houston Astros, a Major League Baseball (MLB) franchise located in Houston, Texas, their 59th as the Astros, 11th in both the American League (AL) and AL West division, and 24th at Minute Maid Park.
-They entered the season as defending World Series champions, their second title, as well both the defending AL and AL West champions.
+The 2023 Houston Astros season was the 62nd season for the Major League Baseball (MLB) franchise located in Houston, Texas, their 59th as the Astros, 11th in both the American League (AL) and AL West division, and 24th at Minute Maid Park.
+They entered the season as defending World Series champions, their second title, as well both the two-time defending AL and AL West champions.
+Further, they had qualified as entrants into six consecutive American League Championship Series (ALCS), a continuation of the longest streak in franchise history.
+The Astros drew an average home attendance of 37,683 in 81 home games during the 2023 MLB season, the 7th highest in the league.